 During my nesting phase two years ago, I made a pair of ribbon blankets.
-One for Dylan and one for Laura‘s son Cameron.
-They were so well liked and easy to make, I decided they would be perfect gifts for two friends who are expecting and made these two a few weeks ago:
+One for my son and one for a friend’s son.
+They were so well liked and easy to make, I decided a ribbon blanket would be perfect gifts for two friends who are expecting.
+I made these two a few weeks ago:

 Aren’t they cute?
 And so soft.
 I confess, I almost want one for myself! 🙂

 Want to make your own?
 Here’s how …

 - 1/2 yard each of flannel fabric and minky fabric,

 - coordinating satin ribbons (approximately 96 inches total)

 Cut a 16-1/2 inch by 16-1/2 inch square of fabric from both the flannel and the minky.
 Use a fabric pen to mark sewing lines (approximately 1/2 inch in) and locations for ribbons.

 Cut (24) 4 inch pieces from the various ribbons.

 Fold each ribbon in half and place on right side of flannel fabic.
 Pin in place from wrong side.
 I like to measure their placement to ensure equal spacing but then vary the lengths.

 Once all ribbons are pinned, place flannel square onto minky square, wrong sides together.
 Pin both pieces of fabric.